nosaboy/notes-for-usaco.guide/Range Update Range Query Plat.md

 ### Lazy Propagation
 **Problem 3:** https://codeforces.com/edu/course/2/lesson/5/1/practice/contest/279634/problem/C
 We want to apply a **assosicative** but **non-communiative** operation on segtree.
 One example is querying following operations:
-- Assign all values from l to r-1 as x
+- Modify/Assign all values from l to r-1 as x
 - Get the value at position i

 This means we must maintain the order of operations: Applying function x after y differs from y after x.